vercel/next.js/docs/advanced-features/using-mdx.md

      - package.json
    ```

-## next-mdx-remote

-On a remote database, use [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote)

-## @mdx-js/mdx

-If you are handling mdx strings client side, you should probably use [@mdx-js/mdx](https://mdxjs.com/docs/getting-started/)

 ## Using Components, Layouts and Custom Elements

 You can now import a React component directly inside your MDX page: